mdn/content/files/en-us/web/javascript/reference/operators/await/index.md

 ### Return value

-The fulfillment value of the promise or thenable object, or the expression itself's value if it's not thenable.
+The fulfillment value of the promise or thenable object, or, if the expression is not thenable, the expression's own value.

 ### Exceptions